Teradata/stacki-wiki/Backend-Installation.md

 The DHCP response will also be a PXE response that will tell the server to re-install itself.
-Does this sound scary, good it is, it is also a great method to quickly and new Backends provided you are on an isolated private network.
+Does this sound scary, good it is, it is also a great method to quickly add new Backends provided you are on an isolated private network.
 If this still sounds scary (it does to me) use the [Spreadsheet](#spreadsheet) procedure.